pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_methods/chapter.md

 ## Multiple Embedded Methods

 More than one embedded method can be added to an Automate method definition, allowing various library methods to be written in separate modules.
 The Automation Engine combines all of the embedded methods into a single preamble injected into to the Automate method at run-time.
-Code will execute in the order that it was listed in the embedded methods list (see [Multiple Embedded Methods](#i2)).
+Code will execute in the order that it was listed in the embedded methods list (see screenshot [Multiple Embedded Methods](#i2)).

 ![Multiple Embedded Methods](images/screenshot2.png)